The Authentic Cruise Company

 WHICH RESTAURANTS ARE INCLUDED AND WHICH ARE SUBJECT TO AN UPCHARGE?

-• Up to 11 days: One complimentary reservation to each restaurant
+• Up to 11 nights: One complimentary reservation at each restaurant

-• 12 to 22 days: Two complimentary reservations to each restaurant
+• 12 to 22 nights: Two complimentary reservations at each restaurant

-• 23 or more days: Three complimentary reservations to each restaurant
+• 23 or more nights: Three complimentary reservations at each restaurant

 WHAT AMENITIES ARE INCLUDED IN SUITES AND GUEST ROOMS?

-• One complimentary reservation to Osteria d’ Ovidio and one complimentary reservation to our second Asian specialty restaurant (not yet announced)
+• At least one complimentary reservation to Osteria d’ Ovidio and one complimentary reservation to Umi Uma, as well as unlimited reservations to Beefbar, subject to availability.

 • Wi-Fi/Internet access in-room and throughout the ship, signal permitting